Healthdirect Free Australian health advice you can count on.

 What is groin irritation and infection?

-Irritation in the groin (the area between where your stomach ends and your legs begin) can be painful and annoying.
-There are many causes, including:
+Irritation in the groin (the area between where your tummy ends and your legs begin) can be painful and annoying.

-What are the symptoms of groin irritation or infection?
+What are the symptoms of groin irritation and infection?

 Irritation or infection of the skin in the groin area can cause symptoms such as: